 A patent categorized as Fundamental Patent would help in:

 A patent categorized as Future Patent would help in:

-- Making more Fundamental Patents by doing a Directed Prosecution
+- Making more Fundamental Patents by exercising a Directed Prosecution

-- If the features covered by Future Patent are not available in the market currently, these patents would also help you protect your inventions from Day 1, by stopping your competitors from coming up with similar features
+- If the features covered by Future Patents are not currently available in the market, the set would help to protect your inventions from Day 1, by constraining your competitors from adding any similar features

 A patent categorized as Fringe Patent would help in:

 - Generating money by selling these patents as part of a package